 Another thing that I really like about the Sarah Halo setting by Brian Gavin, is that it is incredibly comfortable.
 In fact, the Sarah Halo is probably the most comfortable halo setting that I’ve ever tried on.
 It didn’t really fit my finger of course, but the ring felt good on the tip of my finger.

 The design of the Sarah Halo is very sleek and the edges of the ring were nice and smooth.
 I really like the pavé set diamonds on the undercarriage under the prongs.
-They add that extra touch that you won’t find on most halo settings.
-It’s very eye catching and accentuates the center stone beautifully.
+They add that extra touch that you won’t find in most halo settings.
+It’s very eye-catching and accentuates the center stone beautifully.
 This is definitely one of my favorite halo ring styles!

-Thus one of the biggest benefits of buying a Brian Gavin Signature round diamond is the brand consistency.
+Thus one of the biggest benefits of buying a Brian Gavin Signature round diamond is brand consistency.
 There’s no need to concern yourself with trying to gauge the cut quality, that’s an absolute lock!
 The only thing you need to decide is which combination of carat weight, color, and clarity is right for you.
-Every Brian Gavin Signature round diamonds meets the selection criteria outlined in 15 Seconds to Diamond Buying Success.
+Every Brian Gavin Signature round diamonds meets the selection criteria outlined in One Minute Diamond Buying Guide.

 This 1.891 carat, I-color, VS-2 clarity, Brian Gavin Signature round diamond is another great option!
 As you can clearly see, the diamond exhibits the same stunning pattern of hearts and arrows.
 This is type of consistency is what Brian Gavin is known for!
 Look no further if you’re looking for the very best…